The Best Play Kitchens 2025, Tested & Reviewed

 Mommyhood101 independently tests and curates baby gear to help you make informed decisions.
 If you buy products through links on our site, we may earn a commission.

-The play kitchen is an awesome place for toddlers and bigger kids to work and play together, use their creativity, learn to use new tools, and be just like mom and dad!
+A play kitchen is a fun way for toddlers and big kids to play together, get creative, and pretend to be just like mom and dad!

-We've been reviewing play kitchens for over 10 years, and if we made our own, here are some of the key features it would have:
+We've been reviewing play kitchens for over 10 years.
+If we made our own, here's what it would have:

 ✔️ Wooden construction.